HandsOnDataViz/book/docs/HandsOnDataViz.md

 was still no national system for tracking complications sustained in pregnancy and childbirth,” despite comparable systems for other health issues such as heart attacks or hip replacements.
-Power structures are designed to count people whose lives either are highly valued, or under a high degree of surveillance.
-D’Ignazio and Klein call on us critically examine these power systems, collect data to counter their effects, and make everyone’s labor in this process more visible.[9]
-If no one has collected the data you’re looking for, perhaps you can make valuable steps to publicly recognize the issue and contribute to positive change.
+Power structures are designed to count people whose lives are highly valued, or under a high degree of surveillance.
+D’Ignazio and Klein call on us to critically examine these power systems, collect data to counter their effects, and make everyone’s labor in this process more visible.[9]
+If no one has collected the data you’re looking for, perhaps you can make valuable steps to publicly recognize the issue, and possibly gather it yourself.

 Hunting for data involves much more than googling keywords.
 Deepen your search by reflecting on the types of questions that librarians,